 Clint Shipp, PhD,is director of advancement services at the Dallas Zoological Society.
 Previously, he held a similar positions Trinity University and the University of North Texas.
 He has been involved in philanthropy and community service for more than a decade.
 He has experience fundraising and operating nonprofit organizations.
 Dr. Shipp also teaches in the master's degree program in public administration at The University of Texas at San Antonio and is a frequent speaker at fundraising conferences.
 He holds a Ph.D. in public affairs from The University of Texas at Dallas, a master's of public affairs and a bachelor's in economics and finance.

-Organization: The University of Maryland
+Organization: Florida State University College of Business